Sayaji911/sayaji-website-pages/docs/blog/posts/s3-static-website.md

 # From Manual AWS Setup to Infrastructure as Code: My CDK Journey

-Last week, I wanted to host a static website (like a blog or portfolio) on AWS.
-At first, I set up everything manually—creating S3 buckets, CloudFront distributions, and Route53 DNS records through the AWS console.
+Last week, I wanted to host a static website on AWS.
+I started by creating S3 buckets, CloudFront distributions, and Route53 basically everything manually.

-It worked, but I quickly ran into a problem: **the process was tedious and not reproducible**.
+It worked, but it was tedious and not reproducible.

-For example, if I wanted to host `blog.sayaji.dev`, I would need to:
+For every new domain I need to host, I would need to:

-- Create an S3 bucket for storage
+- Create an S3 bucket.
-- Set up a CloudFront distribution for content delivery
+- Set up a CloudFront distribution.
 - Configure DNS records in Route53
-- **Repeat the same steps again for every new domain**

-That's when I realized: **This needs Infrastructure as Code (IaC)**.
+But this reproducibility problem can be solved with IaC.

 I considered a few options: Terraform, Pulumi, or AWS CDK.
-I decided to go with **AWS CDK**, thinking it would be a great learning experience.
+I decided to go with **AWS CDK**.
+I thought it would be a great learning experience.

 ## What We're Building